Please LET ME KNOW how YOU think Outerwear should be tested?!! What is most important to you? --- THANKS --- Ralph

 - Who are the people behind the company?

 - How accessible is the company?
-Its customer service, owners and representatives?
+Owners and representatives?

 And now ... the real point of this whole page ...
 EXACTLY how do you test a garment?
-How do you compare different pieces outerwear?
+How do you compare different pieces of outerwear?

 The first thing I'll say is that lab tests are not the answer.
 I appreciate the scientific approach, and the attempt to eliminate variables.
 BUT ... putting an electronic mannequin (or even a person) in a set of clothes in a controlled, indoor environment and then attempting to extrapolate the findings into a real-world situation is bogus, in my opinion.
 I love this line from the great Yogi Berra: "In theory there is no difference between theory and practice.
 In practice there is."
 I used that line somewhere, an Instagram post, I think, and WeatherWool Advisor Stani Greenway, who has huge experience as an outdoors professional, responded "BOOM!".

 Another gigantic factor is that we are concerned here with OUTERWEAR ... but you can't really test outerwear without also testing your base layer(s) ... a really big complicating factor.
 We recommend only woolen base layers, regardless of conditions.
 Other companies may have other ideas.
-WeatherWool can be worn without any base layers at all, however, and soft, comfortable Hardcore Luxury® Fabric is central to what we do.
+WeatherWool can be worn without any base layers at all, however, and our own custom-made, soft, comfortable Hardcore Luxury® Fabric is the foundation of our company.

 Now I've got to figure out the testing and write it up ... which has been a loooong time coming.
 Sorry about that!
 As always, we would love to get your input.

 The simplest comparison test is probably to switch among various outer layers on the same day / same conditions ...
 Ron Spomer, a professional outdoorsmen of nearly 50 years, was a real synthetics-guy.
 But he did some switch-testing of garments and that little bit of testing did a lot of convincing.
 Ron is now one of our Advisors.
 Click here for a link to some other gear that Ron recommends.